scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/17-innovate-export-scale.md

 By actively encouraging small businesses to solve public sector challenges, we are helping them bring new ideas to life with the CAN DO Innovation Challenge Fund.
 CivTech® is partly funded from this and is the world’s first cross-public sector tech accelerator, providing the opportunity to propose and develop solutions to specific problems.
 Public and private sector opportunities can also be accessed through Open Innovation Challenges.

 **Digital Support**
 We are working closely with partners to equip small businesses with the technology to thrive in the modern digital economy.
-The national DigitalBoost programme, delivered by Business Gateway and Highlands and Islands Enterprise will continue to provide digital skills-focused advice and support.
+The national DigitalBoost programme, delivered by Business Gateway will continue to provide digital skills-focused advice and support.

 The Digital Development Loan, the first investment of the £36 million Digital Growth Fund, builds on this by offering interest free loans of between £5,000 and £50,000 to help SMEs invest in digital capabilities, processes, skills and capacity.